evahteri/Read-Review/README.md

  - User can be either an admin or a user
  - Users can create a new profile with a username and a password
  - Users can sign in using the created credentials
  - Admin has more rights than a user: e.g. to delete old reviews

+ - ### Books
+ - Admin user can create new books
+ - Books can be searched
+ - Admin can delete existing books

  - ### Reviews
  - Reviews of books can be written on a form
  - Reviews are published for everyone to read
- - User must provide the author, name of the book, the written review and a rating out of five
+ - User must provide a written review and a rating out of five
  - Reviews can be found via a search function
  - "Newest reviews" are shown on the front page

  - ### Read list
  - User can add books they are planning to read to a read list
+ - Read list can be edited

  - ### Social features
  - Users can read published reviews